learn-co-curriculum/using-ejs-in-express/README.md

 _A [video lecture](#video-lecture) covering this content is below the README_

+**To play with these examples, you have to `git clone git@github.com:learn-co-curriculum/using-ejs-in-express.git` into the Learn IDE or your environment.
+Then, `cd using-ejs-in-express` to work in the project folder.
+Run `npm install` too.**

 ## EJS Templates

 Even with Express' simplicity of request routing through handler functions, our handler functions can get pretty messy if we're sending back a full HTML document and the response.